Dieter Lüst

 Dieter Lüst (born 21 September 1956 in Chicago) is a German physicist, full professor for mathematical physics at the Ludwig Maximilian University of Munich since 2004 and a director of the Max Planck Institute for Physics in Munich.
-His research focusses on string theory.
+His research focuses on string theory.
 In 2000, he received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, which is the highest honour awarded in German research.

+Education

+Dieter's parents, Reimar Lüst and Rhea Lüst, were also physicists.
+He studied physics from 1976 to 1982 at the Technical University of Munich before receiving a doctorate from the Ludwig Maximilian University of Munich in 1985 and habilitation was completed in 1990.

+Career

-Lüst was a Fellow at the European Organization for Nuclear Research (CERN) in Geneva between 1988 and 1990, and was there again with a Heisenberg fellowship in 1990/93.
+Lüst performed his postgrad work at the California Institute of Technology and Max Planck Institute for Physics.
+He was a Fellow at the European Organization for Nuclear Research (CERN) in Geneva between 1988 and 1990, and was there again with a Heisenberg fellowship in 1990/93.
+In 1993, he took up a chair in quantum field theory at the Humboldt University of Berlin.
+He has been an external scientific member of the Max Planck Institute for Gravitational Physics in Golm.

+With Anamaría Font, Luis E. Ibáñez, and Fernando Quevedo they proposed a weak-strong duality conjecture which introduced the concept of S-duality in 1990.

+He has been an editor of Fortschritte der Physik and a co-editor of Journal of High Energy Physics.